TommyC37/tommyc37/README.md

 ### About me

-- ⚡ Fun fact: I got my start in sales/marketing.
+- ⚡ Fun fact: I got my start in tech sales/marketing.
 Looking to bring that customer-focused, user experience-driven mindset to the dev world!
 - 🔭 I’m currently working on a shopping list generator for health-minded cooks looking to explore new recipes.
 Enter your dietary restrictions/calorie limit, choose your recipes for the week, and voila!
 You've got your self a shopping list.
 - 🌱 I’m currently learning Javascript via Launch School.
 I already know enough Javascript, Node.JS, Express, etc. to build websites, but Launch School is a chance to go deeper and really become an expert in Javascript.
 - 👯 I’d love to collab with anyone who has a design or visual arts background.
 With your design expertise and my experience in sales/marketing, we could make a killer web dev agency!